Security Comes First

 In the near future, Tech plans to review the Risk Assessment findings and decide which measures need to be implemented first.
 One of their biggest goals soon will be pursuing SOC 2 compliance; something they feel more confident in now with Pratum’s information and guidance.

-Recommending the process and Pratum
+Recommending the Process and Pratum

-His analogy compares cybersecurity to home security.
+Her analogy compares cybersecurity to home security.
 Locking your front door isn’t just an option for most people, it’s a necessity of security.
 The same can be said of cybersecurity.
 Taking the necessary steps to protect your business is important no matter the industry or size of your organization.

 The first step of any cybersecurity initiative is recognizing strengths and weaknesses already in place.

 Having an Information Security Risk Assessment conducted of your business may give you peace of mind, or it could be an eye-opening experience of work that still needs to be done.
 Either way, having that knowledge can empower your business to make the most educated decisions about cybersecurity moving forward.
-Something Tech’s president is glad to have for the growth of his business and protection of clients.
+Something Tech’s president is glad to have for the growth of her business and protection of clients.